nikitabobko/AeroSpace/dev-docs/development.md

 ## 2. Create codesign certificate

-If you want to run AeroShift as App Bundle (AeroShift.app) you need to create self-signed certificate that will be used to codesign AeroShift.
+If you want to run Aeroshift as App Bundle (Aeroshift.app) you need to create self-signed certificate that will be used to codesign Aeroshift.
 Release artifact is built as App Bundle.
-If you only plan to build the debug version of AeroShift, you can run it from the terminal and custom certificate is not required.
+If you only plan to build the debug version of Aeroshift, you can run it from the terminal and custom certificate is not required.

 1. Open `Keychain Access.app`
 2. Menu -> `Keychain Access` -> `Certificate Assistance` -> `Create a Certificate...`